-In Years 7 and 8 the curriculum broadens to take into account the academic rigour, freedom and skills development offered by the Prep School Baccalaureate.
+In Years 7 and 8 the curriculum broadens to take into account the academic rigour, freedom and skills development offered by the Pre-Senior Baccalaureate.
 The boys are encouraged to reflect on and develop their skills in: thinking and learning, independence, collaboration, reviewing and improving, communication and leadership.
 Indeed, many leadership opportunities are on offer, including election to the prefecture.
 The boys also get the opportunity to take on an independent learning project through the fortnightly Special Subject.
 The curriculum has an international focus, with many topics addressing the role of Britain in the world over the centuries to the present day.
 PSHCEE lessons are tailored to suit the needs of young teenagers, and they include some early guidance on possible future careers.

 All boys in Years 7 and 8 take part in a Shakespeare play in the extraordinary setting of New College Chapel.
 There are also opportunities for boys to prepare for Art, Music, Drama, Sports and All-Rounder scholarships to their senior schools.
 Music scholarship preparation includes regular senior concerts, a specialist masterclass, and a scholars’ concert in the Holywell Music Room.
 Collaborative musical, drama and social events take place with local girls' schools and there is an adventurous outward-bound trip in Year 7 and a sun-soaked cultural trip to Sicily in Year 8.